 Great.
 Appreciate the detail.
 Thank you.

-Sunil, this is Jen.
+Janelle, this is Jen.
 I'd say that we're always continuing to add hedges.
 I think that we took a point of view previously when we stepped it up to be more than 90% hedge or at least 90% hedge through 2026 that was partially driven by a view of natural gas prices that we had.
 We've been continuing to add hedges since then, and we'll continue to add hedges going forward.
 I'd say that we are very disciplined around our hedging program and are more apt to add hedges than think about reducing our hedge exposure.
-Then of course, we have a lot of protections in place from our fee floors as well.
-When we talk about our hedging program, we're generally not talking about a whole lot of margin that has exposure there, but hedges do allow us to even protect that piece of margin that does have that exposure.
+And then, of course, we have a lot of protections in place from our fee floors as well.
+So when we talk about our hedging program, we're generally not talking about a whole lot of margin that has exposure there, but hedges do allow us to even protect that piece of margin that does have that exposure.

 Okay.
-Then going back to the volume question a little bit, I hear that your producers have not changed their production plans.
+And then going back to the volume question a little bit, I hear that your producers have not changed their production plans.
 What is your sense in terms of talking to them at what kind of crude oil prices do you think there will be a response from their side in terms of change of drilling plans?

 Okay, thanks for that.

-Thanks, Michelle, and thanks to everyone for joining the call this morning, and we appreciate your interest and target resources.
+Thanks, Michelle.
+And thanks to everyone for joining the call this morning.
+And we appreciate your interest and target resources.

 This concludes today's conference call.
 Thank you for participating.
 You may now disconnect.
-Everyone have a great day.
+Everyone, have a great day.